 Purpose of the endeavor

-This project aims at performing a 360-degree evaluation for Marcus Victor Grant and by extension for all his clients that wish to use this process.
-The means, by which this project is performed annually, for the previous year, is measuring the subjective perceptions of the persons from different networking categories with which Marcus Victor Grant has come into contact.
+This project aims to perform a 360-degree evaluation for Marcus Victor Grant and, by extension, for all his clients who wish to use this process.
+How this project is performed annually, for the previous year, is measuring the subjective perceptions of the persons from different networking categories with which Marcus Victor Grant has come into contact.